 Bring it Home: the Best Value Supermarket Souvenirs

 As I’ve said before, some of the best and most economical souvenirs can be bought from the local supermarket.
 Here’s my supermarket haul– some strawberry jam, yellow hot dog mustard, and lots of chocolate.
-I photographed a lot more finds, look for them in a future post.
+See my full post here.

 14. Experience: a Seafood Lunch from Bergen’s Fish Market